sebastiencaille/sky-lib/README.md

 ![TC Writer](screenshots/TC_Writer.png)

 ## GUI library
-The testing POC is also used to test a MVC POC (to simplify the code of complex GUIs).
+The testing POC is also used to test an MVC POC (to simplify the code of complex GUIs).
 [[Details here](skylib-java)]
 ![Java lib](screenshots/java_lib.png)